verifereum/funding/pectra-pgf/pectra-pgf.md

 The proposed project is: Update the formal semantics of the EVM defined in Verifereum for the Pectra upgrade.

-Verifereum is a formal model of the EVM in higher-order logic intended to support a broad range of formal verification uses, primarily as the basis for proving comprehensive theorems about Ethereum applications (i.e. decentralised applications / smart contracts) ensuring that they are implemented correctly and have desirable/intended properties such as not being exploitable by malicious on-chain interactions.
+Verifereum is a formal model of the EVM in higher-order logic intended to support a broad range of formal verification uses, primarily as the basis for proving comprehensive theorems about Ethereum applications (i.e., decentralised applications / smart contracts) ensuring that they are implemented correctly and have desirable/intended properties such as not being exploitable by malicious on-chain interactions.

 The Verifereum project aims to maintain an up-to-date EVM semantics that accurately models on-chain execution for all applications live on mainnet (and other EVM chains), and hence to remain relevant as Ethereum hardforks are deployed.